obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 Experience Composer has a variety of applications.
 In this tutorial, we have shown that it can be used to create a stream of a website such as videos, documents, slides, whiteboards or other features and publish it to a Vonage Video API session.
 Additionally, it allows users to fully customize their own website with logos, web components, and formatted layouts to capture the full experience in the form of an Experience Composer stream.

-Now that you have completed this tutorial, hopefully it helped you learn the use cases of Experience Composer, and how it can be applied to your own projects!
+Hopefully, this tutorial helped you learn the use cases of Experience Composer, and how it can be applied to your own projects!
 Take a look at my sample application [code](https://github.com/mbiederman12/GamerECSAMPLE) for more information.
 Let us know how you're enjoying Experience Composer on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).